-1. Take a night tour of the city as a small appetizer.
+1. Take a night tour of the city as a little snack.

 2. Bathe in the Széchenyi hot springs without worrying about the cold outside.

-Although there are several spas in Budapest, all of them of great quality, there is no doubt that the jewel of the crown in this area is the spa of Széchenyi.
+Although there are several spas in Budapest, all of them of great quality, there is no doubt that the jewel in the crown in this area is the Széchenyi spa, for which we recommend that you book your tickets in advance because it is usually very busy at certain times.
 There you can take advantage of its facilities until well after dark.

 Join a Sparty

-While you will be able to bathe at night in the Széchenyi spa for most of the year, there are some dates when you can go to a big party on the premises.
+While you will be able to bathe at night at the Széchenyi Spa for much of the year, there are some dates when you can attend a big party at the facility.

 The so-called Sparty are big celebrations that take place in the pools of this spa.
 During them you will be able to listen to music, dance or have a drink while you are bathing in a thermal pool.
-Normally, these parties take place on Saturdays, but I recommend you to check the information on this website.
+Normally, these parties take place on Saturdays, but I recommend that you confirm before making the plan.

-3. Have a beer (or something else) in a dingy pub
+3. Have a beer (or something else) in a ruin bar

 One of the best activities to enjoy the night in Budapest is to go to one of its many ruin bars.
-If you have done a tour of the Jewish quarter (or you have gone on your own) you have probably seen one of them, as it is where many of them are located.
+If you have done a tour of the Jewish quarter (or have gone on your own) you have probably seen one.

 4. Embark on a night cruise on the Danube River

-There is nothing more romantic than taking a boat ride on the Danube, illuminated by the night lights of Budapest.
-After a long day of sightseeing, these small cruises will allow you to relax and, at the same time, enjoy a unique panorama.
+There is nothing more romantic than taking a boat ride in Budapest's night illumination.
+Booking a night cruise on the Danube will allow you to relax and, at the same time, enjoy a unique panorama.

 The routes of the different night cruises usually run through the center of the city.
-During the same you will be able to see illuminated both the Liberty Bridge and the Chain Bridge, as well as monuments located on the Gellért Hill, the Parliament and the Buda Castle.
+During the cruise you will be able to see the illuminated Freedom Bridge and the Chain Bridge, as well as the monuments located on Gellért Hill, the Parliament and the Buda Castle.

 5. Stroll through the illuminated streets of Budapest

-6. Enter the Buddha's Labyrinth when the lights go out
+6. Enter the Buda Labyrinth when the lights go out

-Although during part of the year it is not dark yet, the characteristics of this place make it deserve to be on the list of what to do in Budapest at night.
-If you like strong emotions, you can't miss the visit to the Buda Labyrinth in the dark (or almost).
+The characteristics of this place make it deserve to be on the list about what to do in Budapest at night.
+If you like strong emotions, you can not miss the visit to the Buda Labyrinth in the dark (or almost).